OPT025: Medical Retina

 Summative assessment occurs at the end of the semester and comprises:

-Online Examination (60%): There is an online test that will assess comprehension and application across the entire syllabus which students take at the end of the second semester.
-This will be made up of 20 multiple-choice questions, 10 key feature scenarios and 10 management case Ssenarios.
+- Online Multiple Choice Test (40%): This is a multiple-choice online test that will assess comprehension and application across the entire syllabus which students take at the end of the semester.

-For those wishing to obtain the College of Optometrists professional certificate in Medical Retina in addition to passing the module overall there is a requirement to obtain 70% or above for the online examination.
+For those wishing to obtain the College of Optometrists' professional certificate in Medical Retina, in addition to passing the module overall there is a requirement to obtain 70% or above for the Online Case Scenario Test.

 The pass mark for each component is 50%.
 Students must pass the module overall, and also pass each individual component.